EhsanFox/AI-Tools/README.md

 # AI-Tools
- AI-Tools, a Package to Access Bete AI
+ AI-Tools, a Package to Access Beta AI

 ## Client
 Currently, we have a few AI-Tools implented in our AI-Client.